- Home

 In some circumstances, a defendant charged with a drug offense is offered the chance to complete a drug treatment program in lieu of prosecution.
 If they complete the program, the case is dismissed without a conviction.
 If they fail the program, the case is returned to criminal court.
 The probation department monitors program participation.

 A specialized program for individuals with drug or addictions, regardless of the type of offense.
+There are several different tracks including drug court, re-entry court for those returning to the community from state prison, and repeat DUI offender.
 This is a collaborative program involving the court, probation, social services, the district attorney, the public defender and medical professionals.
-The program is very intense and can take as long as two years, but it has an excellent success rate.
+The program is very intense and can take as long as two years, but it has a higher success rate than standard supervision.

 Supervision